 The Rathmann Challenge Top Honoree receives $100,000 for their past outstanding work and the exclusive invitation to apply for an Even Bigger Idea® grant of

 $200,000.
 Put them together and $300,000 could turn a vision into reality.

 Offered biennially, the Rathmann Challenge rotates through various funding areas: Arts and Culture;

 Education; Environment; Health; Human Services; International Aid; Public Affairs; Technology; and Science.

-Rathmann Challenge recipients are selected on past work and future promise and must be based and deliver their programming in the United States.
+A Rathmann Challenge applicant must be based in and deliver their programming in the United States.

 In 2015, the Rathmann Challenge focused on “Provisions for Personal Necessities in Preparation for Learning” and sought ways to support